Introduction

 During the time of transformation, Giotto di Bondone emerged as a great painter for he received more credit from his contemporary artists, religious leaders, and politicians.
 Due to his immense contribution to Renaissance, particularly great Italian paintings, many people considered him the father of European painting.
 His artistic works and medieval art formed foundation of the Renaissance that led to revolution of arts in Europe.

 Although Giotto di Bondone had humble background, Comune of Florence did employ him and this gave him an opportunity to expand his artistic talents thus making him a great painter in Italy.
-Giotto di Bondone was very talented in arts because art historians acknowledge that he did not have any knowledge about arts yet he was able to depict his paintings in three-dimension.
+Giotto di Bondone was very talented in arts because art historians acknowledge that he did not have any knowledge about arts yet he was able to depict his paintings in three dimensions.

 Many artists believe that Cimabue took Giotto di Bondone when he was a boy and taught him varied artistic skills that shaped his talent in arts.
-Thus, great painting and architect skills that Giotto di Bondone had came from the teachings of Cimabue.
+Thus, great painting and architectural skills that Giotto di Bondone had came from the teachings of Cimabue.
 His paintings depict that Giotto di Bondone liked natural and religious objects as he depicted saints and religious icons in diverse frescoes, common in cathedrals.
 Therefore, Giotto’s inclination to nature and religion made him a naturalist painter during Renaissance.

 Great works of paintings made Giotto di Bondone become a prominent painter during Renaissance.
 His works included embellishments of cathedrals and chapels in places such as Assisi, Padua, Naples, Italy, and Florence.
 The masterworks of Giotto include the decorations done on the Scrovegni Chapel in Padua in about 1305, generally called as the Arena Chapel.
-His work in the Arena chapel is a strong depiction of Roman naturalism that is an unambiguously the key to the Florentine Renaissance artists[4].
+His work in the Arena Chapel is a strong depiction of Roman naturalism that is an unambiguously the key to the Florentine Renaissance artists.

 The work marked Giotto’s existence as a Renaissance artist and therefore gained enough fame on it because it entails lives of the Virgin Mary and the Christ.
 Frescoes that he created made him so popular that the church of Florentine assigned him another noble task of designing the bell tower, Campanile, in 1334.
-These two works, the Florence cathedral and the Arena Chapel, are the works that Giotto di Bondone claims complete authenticity and makes him the great painter of Renaissance.
+These two works, the Florence Cathedral, and the Arena Chapel, are the works that Giotto di Bondone claims complete authenticity and make him the great painter of Renaissance.

 As aforementioned, the significant frescoes and paintings of Giotto di Bondone are Arena Chapel in Padua, Basilica in Assisi, San Francesco monastery in Assisi, and Santana Croce in Florence and Oganissanti Madonna in Florence.
 These works portray his excellence in painting, which has earned him great fame in the history and development of arts during Renaissance.